tkoba-aws/custom-ui-tvm-amazon-q-business/README.md

 1. Change directory to `amzn-q-custom-ui`.
 2. Run `npm install --save` to install dependencies.
 3. Create a `.env` file at the root of the directory with these values.
-Note: the email can be any email 😃
+4. Note: the email should ideally be acquired by your user authentication mechanism.

 ```
 VITE_QBIZ_APP_ID=<q-biz-app-id>